 A Vesper to Remember

-While there, I attended the afternoon vesper service, which was a thoughtful, contemplative journey that centered one’s awareness of Christ and away from the distractions that often draw our attention away from him.
+While there, I attended the afternoon vespers, which was a thoughtful, contemplative journey that centered one’s awareness of Christ and away from the distractions that often draw our attention away from him.

-The service, which is a part of what is known as, the Divine Office or Liturgy of the Hours, began with the majestic sound of the pipe organ as the procession of monks entered the nave of the church and proceeded to the chancel.
+The afternoon vesper, which is a part of what is known as, the Divine Office or Liturgy of the Hours, began with the majestic sound of the pipe organ as the procession of monks entered the nave of the church and proceeded to the chancel.

 As the service proceeded, it became a contemplative thread of hymns, antiphons, psalms, prayers and scripture – sung with Gregorian melodies by the monks, in what seemed to be one melodic voice that resonated throughout the sanctuary.
 It was a divine juxtaposition of God’s majesty with his intimacy.